Data Exchange Description

 The XML schemas accommodate exchanges with AQS and other Network Partners, enabling Partners to share real-time air quality data.
 The AQS schema is compliant with the Environmental Sampling and Results (ESAR) data standard.
-Version 2.2a is backward compatible with v2.1 and v2.0.
-EPA supports submissions using all three versions.
+Version 2.2a is backward compatible with v2.1 and v2.0. v3.0 is available only as a review draft.

 The Flow Implementation Guide provides a high-level overview of the data flow.

 The Florida Department of Environmental Protection developed an AQS plugin for the Java OpenNode2.
 The plugin includes the ability to submit all four types of AQS data (i.e., raw data, accuracy data, precision data, and site monitor information).
-The plugin and implementation guide are available for download on the OpenNode2 website.
+The plugin and implementation guide are available for download here.

 Early Release Draft of v3.0